 \subsection{NCA calculation}

-For a more quantitative analysis of the $c\mathchar`-f$ hybridization effects in AC $\rm{Cd_{6}}$Ce, the simulations by the NCA method \cite{bbb,bbba,bbbc} within SIAM \cite{bbbd,bbbe} have been performed using the orbital-contribution information from the linearly polarized HAXPES.
-The analysis using SIAM is useful for evaluating the local hybridization effects, while the inter-site mutual 4$f$-4$f$ interactions are not directly taken into account.
-Figure \ref{Fig4}(a) shows the energy dependence of the hybridization strength $\rho (E)$ optimized for the NCA calculations, the off-res.~spectrum at $h\nu = 875$ eV, and the valence-band HAXPES spectrum in the $s$-polarization configuration for AC $\rm{Cd_{6}}$Ce.
+For a more quantitative analysis of the $c\mathchar`-f$ hybridization effects in AC $\rm{Cd_{6}}$Ce, we have performed simulations by the NCA method \cite{bbb,bbba,bbbc} within SIAM \cite{bbbd,bbbe} using the orbital-contribution information from the linearly polarized HAXPES.
+The SIAM analysis is useful for evaluating the local $c\mathchar`-f$ hybridization effects, while the inter-site mutual 4$f$-4$f$ interactions are not directly taken into account.
+For the preparation of constructing the energy dependence of the hybridization strength $\rho (E)$, we have compared the off-res.~spectrum at $h\nu = 875$ eV and the valence-band HAXPES spectrum in the $s$-polarization configuration, as shown in Fig.~\ref{Fig4}(a).
 The off-resonance spectrum shows the Cd 5$p$ peak structure around 1 eV, and a shoulder structure around 0.3 eV which is absent in the HAXPES spectra.
 The relative photoionization cross section of Ce 4$f$ orbital to Cd 5$p$ orbital ($\rm{\sigma_{Ce}} _{4f}$/$\rm{\sigma_{Cd}} _{5p}$) is estimated to be $\sim$ 6 in the off-res.~spectrum and $\sim$ 0.08 in the HAXPES spectrum \cite{ax,axx}.
 In addition, the binding energy of this shoulder structure is very close to that of the $4f^1 V^2 V^2 V^2 _{5/2}$ final state is suppressed compared with that of the $4f^1 _{5/2}$ final state and the hump structure at around 0.7 eV.
 Here, the weak $4f^1 _{7/2}$ component have also been observed in the Ce 3$d$-4$f$ RPES spectra of the Ce pnictide compounds \cite{ab}, which have been known as low-carrier systems with very low density of states at $E_F$.
 From the NCA calculation for these Ce pnictide compounds, the $c\mathchar`-f$ hybridization strength around 1-2 eV is much larger than that around $E_F$ \cite{ab}.
 This $c\mathchar`-f$ hybridization effect in AC $\rm{Cd_{6}}$Ce is substantially different from that observed in the intermetallic Ce-based compounds showing the Kondo effect, where the 4$f$ orbitals are strongly hybridized with the conduction electrons at $E_F$ \cite{aq}.
 It should be noted that the $4f^1$ final states in AC $\rm{Cd_{6}}$Ce can take several different states because the 4$f$ orbitals are hybridized with the energetically continuous valence bands.
 The resonance enhancements of these states can depend on photon energy.
 This would explain the shift of the hump structures in spectra at F-H of Fig.~\ref{Fig1}(b).